npm/metavuln-calculator/README.md

 vulnerability object described above.

 Will perform required I/O to fetch package metadata from registry and read from cache.
-Vulnerability information written back to cache.
+Advisory information written back to cache.

 ## Dependent Version Sampling